Markus Golden: 2015

-On May 14, 2015, the Arizona Cardinals signed Golden to a four-year, $3.91 million contract that includes $1.72 million guaranteed and a signing bonus of $1.10 million.
+On May 14, 2015, the Cardinals signed Golden to a four-year, $3.91 million contract that includes $1.72 million guaranteed and a signing bonus of $1.10 million.

 Throughout training camp, Golden competed against Alex Okafor, Lorenzo Alexander, LaMarr Woodley, Shaquille Riddick, and Alani Fua for a job as the starting outside linebacker.
 Head coach Bruce Arians named Golden the backup strongside linebacker behind LaMarr Woodley to begin the regular season.

-He made his professional regular season debut in the Arizona Cardinals' season-opener against the New Orleans Saints and recorded three combined tackles during their 31-19 victory.
+He made his professional regular season debut in the Cardinals' season-opener against the New Orleans Saints and recorded three combined tackles during their 31–19 victory.
 He made his first career tackle on Khiry Robinson after he ran for a three-yard gain in the third quarter.
-The following week, he had one assisted tackle and had his first career sack during a 48-23 victory at the Chicago Bears.
+The following week, he had one assisted tackle and had his first career sack during a 48–23 victory at the Chicago Bears.
 He made his first career sack with Kareem Martin as they both brought down Chicago Bears' quarterback Jimmy Clausen for a ten-yard loss in the closing minutes of the fourth quarter.
-On October 18, 2015, Golden made his first career start and recorded a season-high six combined tackles during a 25-13 loss at the Pittsburgh Steelers.
+On October 18, 2015, Golden made his first career start and recorded a season-high six combined tackles during a 25–13 loss at the Steelers.
 He started the next three games after starting weakside linebacker Alex Okafor suffered a calf injury and was ruled inactive.
-In Week 11, Golden collected three solo tackles and made his first career solo sack on Cincinnati Bengals' quarterback Andy Dalton in their 34-31 victory.
-Golden missed the Arizona Cardinals' Week 17 loss to the Seattle Seahawks after suffering a knee injury.
+In Week 11, Golden collected three solo tackles and made his first career solo sack on Cincinnati Bengals quarterback Andy Dalton in their 34–31 victory.
+Golden missed the Cardinals' Week 17 loss to the Seattle Seahawks after suffering a knee injury.
 He finished his rookie season with 31 combined tackles (21 solo) and four sacks in 15 games and six starts.